SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Introduction

-Segment Anything Model (SAM) was introduced as a foundational model for addressing natural image tasks.
-This foundational model demonstrated the promising wide applicability to various image segmentation tasks for the first time without needing prior re-training \citep{kirillov2023segment}.
-In addition to excelling in natural image processing, SAM has emerged as a promising model in medical image segmentation.
-Accurately identifying anatomical structures and lesions is crucial for an effective medical segmentation model. \citep{cheng2023sam}.
-However, applying SAM to medical image segmentation presents its own set of challenges.
-Medical images differ significantly from natural images in quality, noise, resolution, and other factors, affecting SAM's segmentation performance.
-Thus, further research and optimization efforts are required to harness SAM's potential in medical image segmentation fully \citep{zhang2023segment}.
+Segment Anything Model (SAM) is a foundational model designed for image segmentation.
+Without additional training, the model achieves satisfactory performance in various regular segmentation tasks \citep{kirillov2023segment}.
+Accurately identifying anatomical structures and lesions is crucial for an effective medical segmentation model.
+Accurately identifying anatomical structures and lesions is crucial for the effectiveness of medical segmentation models, and applying SAM to medical image segmentation poses a series of challenges.
+Medical images differ significantly from natural images in quality, noise, resolution, and other factors, impacting SAM's segmentation performance.
+Therefore, further optimization efforts are necessary to fully harness SAM's potential in the field of medical image segmentation \citep{cheng2023sam, zhang2023segment}.

 Adopting a fine-tuning approach to SAM and introducing prompt information can enhance and guide the model's segmentation, aiming to improve some complex OCTA segmentation cases.
 We summarize the contributions of this paper as follows: